Devsome/silkroad-laravel/readme.md

                    VALUES  (@CharID, @EventID)
         END
         ```
-        That inserts a record into the `SRO_VT_LOG.onlineofflinelog`.
+        That inserts a record into the `SRO_VT_LOG.onlineofflinelog` & `SRO_VT_LOG.loginhistory`.
 If you think, that you are missing that table.
 Do the next step and the Table exist.
     3. Laravel stuff
         ```bash
         php artisan storage:link && php artisan key:generate && php artisan migrate --seed